-A great anti-fraud toolkit as ruled-based systems are, their “black and white” logic doesn’t always work well.
+Ruled-based systems are a great anti-fraud toolkit, but their “black and white” logic doesn’t always work well.
 Its most critical limitation includes the impossibility of detecting new fraud schemes and patterns.
 But there are other drawbacks too:

 Blind spots: As fraudsters become smarter and new schemes evolve, more blind spots in the insurer’s fraud detection system appear, i.e. the areas that rules haven’t covered yet.
 This makes a fraud detection system inefficient at some point as well as places an extra burden on the insurer’s fraud analyst team that should keep expanding the rules.

 False positives: The more rules the company adds, the more it risks increasing false positive rates, which results in blocking genuine customers and valid claims.
 For instance, the insurer limits claims from a risky region.
 This means losing at least some amount of genuine customers from this location.

 Only simple cases: Rule-based systems rarely notice more complex fraud cases because they are limited by human comprehension.

 Machine learning to the rescue in fraud detection

 Machine learning (ML) has been the next big step forward in fraud detection.
 Its idea lies in using complex algorithms that analyze large, complex datasets, seek patterns, learn, and improve from this experience.
 Here are a few most popular reasons why insurers are opting for ML-based fraud detection: